Lomray-Software/react-native-apple-music/README.md

 <string>Allow to continue</string>
 ```
 - Ensure that your Apple Developer account has the MusicKit entitlement enabled and the appropriate MusicKit capabilities are set in your app's bundle identifier.
+- It's highly recommended to set a minimum deployment target of your application to 16.0 and above, because MusicKit requires it to perform a catalog search and some convertation methods.

 ## Linking